 - Focused on fact-based information.

 - Usually written in the third person language only.

 - Readers of academic writing scan the texts for answers, not questions.

 Academic writing should never, ever leave the reader in suspense.
 Therefore, rhetorical questions have no place in academic writing.

-Academic writing should be in third person – and rhetorical questions are not quite third person.
+Academic writing should be in the third person – and rhetorical questions are not quite in the third person.
 The rhetorical question appears as if you are talking directly to the reader.
-It is almost like writing in first person – an obvious fatal error in the academic writing genre.
+It is almost like writing in the first person – an obvious fatal error in the academic writing genre.

-Therefore, academic writing needs to be straight to the point, never leave your reader unsure or uncertain, and always signposting key ideas in advance.
+Therefore, academic writing needs to be straight to the point, never leave your reader unsure or uncertain, and always signpost key ideas in advance.